Jason English Enters World 24 Hour Italy

 Drug Testing

+WEMBO adheres to the WADA policies on the use of supplements, performance enhancing drugs, and banned substances in cycling.
+The national anti-doping agency of the host country is informed by the Event Host that the WEMBO event is taking place.
+The number of riders to be tested is the decision of the national anti-doping agency and not of WEMBO.
 Riders need to be prepared for drug testing by the national anti-doping agency of the host country of the race.
-Chaperones and escorts will be provided by the organizer.
+Chaperones and escorts will be provided by the Event Host.
 The top 10 men and top 5 women can expect to be tested however additional riders may be chosen at the sole discretion of the national anti-doping agency.
-The race numbers of riders to be tested will be published on a board at the finish line from 1200 to 1415 on Sunday.
-If a selected rider does not present for testing, they will be disqualified.

 The Course

 The course will be marked by arrows, signs and bunting/tape.
 Riders must follow the course and it is the sole responsibility of the rider to stay on the course.
+The course will be completely marked from the start of practice on the day before the race.

 A rider who leaves the course for any reason must return to that same point on the course to resume a lap.